Pysi/easyRLS/README.md

 In a run, there is :
 - an 'Image' folder with well named tif images or a dcimg file
+- or a 'dcimg' raw data.
 - a 'Parameter.txt'

 After analysis, there is a 'Files' folder with :
-- a Config.mat config file
+- a 'Config.mat' config file
-- the raw or corrected stack
+- the raw or corrected stack (uint16)
-- an IP folder
+- an 'IP' folder

 The stack contains :
 - a binary file, RAST, uint16